-To receive a Master of Science in Education, Online Teaching and Learning degree, students must earn 36 graduate semester credit hours.
+To receive a Master of Science in Education, Online Teaching and Learning degree, students must earn 36 graduate semester credit hours as described below.
 In the final semester of their program, students complete an action research project.
 No elective courses are offered in this program.
-Thirty of the program hours must be completed through Keiser University.
-Program requirements are as follows:
+The length of this program is approximately 24 months.

-Master of Science in Education, Online Teaching and Learning Major Core Courses (36.0 credit
+Master of Science in Education, Online Teaching and Learning Major Core Courses (36.0 credit hours)